 ISD informed Tribal organizations and provided a copy of the proposed FFY24 E&T State Plan for their review and comments on August 15, 2023.
-Tribal organizations had until September 15, 2023 to request a government-to-government consultation and to provide any comments and or feedback regarding the FFY24 E&T State Plan.
-ISD did not receive any comments or feedback regarding the FFY24 E&T State Plan.
+They have until September 15, 2023 to request a government-to-government consultation and to provide any comments and or feedback regarding the FFY24 E&T State Plan.